warestack/bda/session5/part-2/README.md

 >  Enter a new password when prompted.
 >  :rotating_light: Do not expect to see any characters on the screen!

-Then, connect to the SQL server using the next command, by replacing `<SQL-SERVER>` with your server.
+Then, connect to the SQL server using the following command, by replacing `<SQL-SERVER>` with your server.

 ```shell
 $ gcloud sql connect <SQL-SERVER> --user=root
 ```

 3. Let us run the following commands and learn how to use the MySQL command line interface (CLI).
-4. List the databases (e.g. the `film_db`) that you created in the previous class.
+4. List the databases (e.g. the `film_db`) you created in the previous class.

 ```sql
 mysql> SHOW DATABASES;